pymupdf/PyMuPDF/docs/page.rst

    .. method:: show_pdf_page(rect, docsrc, pno=0, keep_proportion=True, overlay=True, oc=0, rotate=0, clip=None)

-      * Changed in v1.14.11: Parameter *reuse_xref* has been deprecated.
-Position the source rectangle centered in target rectangle.
-Any rotation angle is now supported.
-      * Changed in v1.18.3: New parameter `oc`.

       PDF only: Display a page of another PDF as a **vector image** (otherwise similar to :meth:`Page.insert_image`).
 This is a multi-purpose method.
 For example, you can use it to

       * create "n-up" versions of existing PDF files, combining several input pages into **one output page** (see example `combine.py <https://github.com/pymupdf/PyMuPDF-Utilities/blob/master/examples/combine-pages/combine.py>`_),